pychuang/ll-api/README.rst

 Obtain source code
 ------------------

-You can clone the repository that contains all the Living Labs Challenge's code as follows:
+You can clone the repository that contains all the Living Labs API's code as follows:

 .. sourcecode:: bash